Too Sick for School

 Remind your child about frequent hand washing.
 It is the most effective means of preventing the spread of communicable diseases.

-Please notify your school if your child develops any communicable conditions such as Strep Throat, Chicken Pox, Pinworm, Impetigo (Skin Lesion with honey brown crusts), Pertussis or any other communicable disease.
+Please notify your school if your child develops any communicable conditions such as Strep Throat, Chicken Pox, Pinworm, Impetigo (Skin Lesion with honey-brown crusts), Pertussis, COVID, or any other communicable disease.

 Please contact your physician for further evaluation or questions.